Allstate Homeowners Insurance Review of 2023

 - No paperwork or phone calls are required

 Lemonade is young compared to its competitors.
 It was founded relatively recently, in 2015.
-The company provides home and renters insurance, term life insurance policies, as well as pet insurance and auto coverage.
+The company provides home and renters insurance, term life insurance policies, pet insurance, and auto coverage.

-Lemonade’s insurance is radically different in how it operates in comparison to Allstate.
+Lemonade’s insurance is radically different in how it operates compared to Allstate.

 Lemonade operates solely on technology to provide customers with all their insurance needs.
 This means you do business with Lemonade using the company’s well-regarded website and convenient app.